 Туре Description Applicability Advantages Disadvantages Typical Span Type Bridge (timber mats, railroad flat cars, or similar) Construction of temporary bridge utilizing timber mats or an imported portable bridge material (e.g., railroad flat cars).
 Generally suitable for small to moderate size streams with stable banks.
 Multiple bridge spans and instream abutments.
 This bridge type can be used for large waterbodies.
 Regular bridge maintenance required.
 Preferred bridge type to provide safe crossing of heavy construction equipment.
 No instream supports will be used.
-Strong, removable, and portable bridge that can be optimally located Limited instream disturbance Specialized equipment / crew required Substantial amount of work to transport and/or construct may be necessary Limited sediment release Maintains streamflow Maintains fish passage Limited span for timber bridges and cap a may be required Regular maintenance of erosion and sediment controls required Possible sediment release from bank disturbance May cause interference on navigable waterways personn waterbo this, Enl el, and cover any gaps that may e dy.
-Decking may consist of heav pridge often utilizes sideboards wi ver the primary bridge span supports.
-This decking is intended to pro exist between bridging materials that could allow soil that may fall off y plywood or comparable materials.
-If the decking is inadvertently dis th a poly underlayment between mat decking layers that is then wrap ruction.
-This technique is often referred to as a diaper or cap. equipment traveling across th slodged, sediment could fall in e bridge to enter the to the waterbody.
+Strong, removable, and portable bridge that can be optimally located Limited instream disturbance Limited sediment release Maintains streamflow Maintains fish passage Specialized equipment / crew required Substantial amount of work to transport and/or construct may be necessary Limited span for timber bridges and cap a may be required Regular maintenance of erosion and sediment controls required Possible sediment release from bank disturbance or if cap used over timber bridge May cause interference on navigable waterways Instream disturbance and sediment mobilization if instream abutments used for multiple spans Bridges need to be keyed into the banks Rock Flume Geotextile fabric would be placed over the streambed.
+Non-galvanized steel culvert(s) would be laid perpendicular to the pipeline to divert the flow of water and a bridge would be built over the top of the culvert flumes using rock.
+Generally suitable for moderate to larger sized streams with defined channel and banks where streamflow and fish passage are of concern.
+Instream supports required.
+Limited sediment release Maintains streamflow Maintains fish passage Specialized materials may be required to construct Heavy traffic can crush culverts Icing in winter may block flow and fish passage Sediment release may occur during construction of the bridge

+Туре Description Applicability Advantages Disadvantages May require bank grading Susceptible to washout person waterb this, Er may be nel, and cover any gaps that may exist between t ody.
+Decking may consist of heavy plywood or co nbridge often utilizes sideboards with a poly unde a fall onto the decking during construction.
+This te v bridge span supports.
+This decking is intended to oridging materials that could allow soil that may fal omparable materials.
+If the decking is inadvertent rlayment between mat decking layers that is then echnique is often referred to as a diaper or cap.
+Energy Pipeline Association, and Canadian Gas A l off equipment traveling across the y dislodged, sediment could fall in wrapped up and around the sideb ne bridge to enter the nto the waterbody.
 To prevent